-The feedback control real-time scheduling project at the University of Virginia [15, 20, 14, 16] had a direct influence on our thinking.
+The feedback control real-time scheduling project at the University of Virginia [16, 21, 15, 17] had a direct influence on our thinking.
 In that work, concepts from feedback control theory were used to develop resource scheduling algorithms to give quality of service guarantees in unpredictable environments to applications such as online trading, agile manufacturing, and web servers.
 In contrast, we are using concepts from feedback control theory to manage a tightly controlled environment, targeting parallel applications with collective communication.

-Feedback-based control was also used to provide CPU reservations to application threads running on single machine based on measurements of their progress [21], and for dynamic database provisioning for web servers [9].
-There are a wide range of implementations of periodic real-time schedulers, for example [2, 17], including numerous kernel extensions for Linux, for example [7, 19].
+Feedback-based control was also used to provide CPU reservations to application threads running on a single machine based on measurements of their progress [22], for controlling coarse-grained CPU utilization in a simulated virtual server [27], for dynamic database provisioning for web servers [2], and to enforce web server CPU entitlements to control response time [14].

+There are a wide range of implementations of periodic real-time schedulers, for example [3, 18], including numerous kernel extensions for Linux, for example [8, 20].